Boreal woodland caribou: Ontario

 Since the 1940s the decline of Rangifer caribou caribou range occupancy in Ontario has been recognized.
 There are two populations of woodland caribou, the forest-tundra migratory ecotype, DU4, Labrador caribou R. c. caboti, and the sedentary forest-dwelling ecotype DU6, boreal woodland caribou R. c. caribou.
-The boreal woodland caribou population (forest-dwelling), estimated at approximately 3,000, make up approximately one-quarter of Ontario's woodland caribou, was designated as threatened in 2000 (and likely to become endangered if limiting factors are not reversed) by the Federal Committee on the Status of Endangered Wildlife in Canada and by the Province of Ontario.
+The boreal woodland caribou population (forest-dwelling), estimated at 3,000, make up approximately one-quarter of Ontario's woodland caribou, was designated as threatened in 2000 (and likely to become endangered if limiting factors are not reversed) by the Federal Committee on the Status of Endangered Wildlife in Canada and by the province of Ontario.
 The migratory forest-tundra woodland caribou, numbering about 20,000 in 2007 is found in northern Ontario, on the coastal plains south of Hudson Bay was not considered to be endangered.

 In 1985, the Ontario government established the Slate Islands in Lake Superior as a natural environment provincial park.
 The islands are notable for having Ontario's largest herd of boreal woodland caribou.
 Slate Island, where there were no wolves or other predators, had the highest density of boreal woodland caribou in the world with a population peaking at 660.
 Because of a food shortage in 1990, their numbers were reduced to less than 100.

 There are six designated units in Ontario – ON1 Sydney, ON2 Berens, ON3 Churchill, ON4 Brightsand, ON5 Nipigon, ON6 Coastal (a small, isolated local population), ON7 Pagwachuan, ON8 Kesagami and ON9 Far North (a very large range).

 Québec: QC1 Val d'Or (a small, isolated local population), QC2 Charlevoix (a small, isolated local population), QC3 Pipmuacan, QC4 Manouane, QC5 Manicouagan and QC6 Quebec (a very large range).

 Newfoundland: NL1 Lac Joseph, NL2 Red Wine Mountain (a small, local population) and NL3 Mealy Mountain.